Saacman/tae/docs/linux/wsl_w10.md

 ![](../../assets/img/ubuntustrt.png)

-After a few minutes, a prompt will ask for a user name and a password.
+After a few minutes, a prompt will ask for a username and a password.
 This user and password are exclusive for Ubuntu, and are not related to the Windows ones.

 ![](../../assets/img/firstrun.png)